catarak/creating-digital-instruments-in-max/README.md

   * What is a musical instrument?
   * What is Max and what can you do with it?
 Show example works.
   * Get aquainted with the Max interface
-* ~50 min - The basics of manipulation a sound file
+* ~50 min - The basics of manipulating a sound
   * How to play back a sound file
   * Adjust speed, switch between files
   * Feedback